Product designers are involved in the entire design process of a product, while UX designers focus more on the hands-on design portion of the process.

 UX concepts and skills: User-centric thinking is critical, but UX design isn’t just a mentality.
-Work as a UX designer would also include being able to prototype, build wireframes, or mapping user journeys or user flows.
-These skills will also be foundational for your work as a product designer too.
+Tasks as a UX designer would also include being able to prototype, build wireframes, or map user journeys or user flows.
+These skills will also be foundational for your work as a product designer.

 Design tools and principles: UX designers should generally be familiar with several design tools.
 These can include Figma, Sketch, and Adobe Creative Suite.
-Strong understanding of design principles—like typography and color theory—will also be an asset.
+A strong understanding of design principles—like typography and color theory—will also be an asset.

-If you want to move into product design, it’ll also be useful to have the following skills under your belt.
+If you want to move into product design, it’ll also be useful to have the following skills:

 Leading projects: Many job descriptions for product designers call for previous experience overseeing projects.
 This might be something you can gradually build into a current design role.